What was in Jan's Pan?

 STUDENT SURVIVAL GUIDE 24/09/2024

-and a new chapter begins...
+And a new chapter begins...

 It’s all rather quiet in our house.
 After 20 years of full-time motherhood both my boys have grown and flown, and once again it’s just we two, hub and I.